marios-petrov/ImageConvolutionProject/README.md

 - **KernelType**: This defines the different types of kernels that can be applied to an image.

 - **apply_kernel**: This function applies the specified kernel to the input image and returns a new image.
 The kernels currently supported are Gaussian blur and Sobel edge detection.

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details.

+## Acknowledgements